 The Company's financial assets include cash and cash equivalents, Murabaha deposits, premiums receivable, reinsurance receivable, other receivables, investments and amount due from shareholders' operations.
 The Company's financial liabilities consist of outstanding claims, reinsurance balance payable, amount due to insurance operations, amounts due to related parties and certain other liabilities.
 The fair values of financial instruments are not materially different from their carrying values.
-At 31 December 2015 and 2014, apart from the investments which are carried at fair value, there were no other financial instruments held by the Company that were measured at fair value.
+At 31 December 2016 and 2015, apart from the investments which are carried at fair value, there were no other financial instruments held by the Company that were measured at fair value.

-- b) The Company uses the following hierarchy for determining and disclosing the fair value of financial instruments: - Level 1: quoted prices in active markets for the same instrument (i.e., without modification or repackaging); - Level 2: quoted prices in active markets for similar assets and liabilities or other valuation techniques for which all significant inputs are based on observable market data; and - Level 3: valuation techniques for which any significant input is not based on observable market data.
+b) The Company uses the following hierarchy for determining and disclosing the fair value of financial instruments:

+Level 1: quoted prices in active markets for the same instrument (i.e., without modification or repackaging):

+Level 2: quoted prices in active markets for similar assets and liabilities or other valuation techniques for which all significant inputs are based on observable market data; and

+Level 3: valuation techniques for which any significant input is not based on observable market data.

-As at 31 December 2015 and 31 December 2014, all financial instruments, which are fair valued, are Level 2 instruments.
-There were no transfers between levels during the year ended 31 December 2015 and year ended 31 December 2014.
+As at 31 December 2016 and 31 December 2015, all financial instruments, which are fair valued, are Level 2 instruments.
+There were no transfers between levels during the year ended 31 December 2016 and 31 December 2015.